rraj-gautam/terraform/module-examples/Readme.md

 ## Terraform Modules using .tfvarfs files*
 * **variables.tf** = used to define variables (and also declare variable values).
 * **variables.tfvarfs** = used to declare varaiable values.
 It has highest priority.
 It is also used to seggregate the secrets.
+By default terraform looks for **terraform.tfvars** file.
 Here, we are using **dev.tfvars** and **prod.tfvars** to seggregate the different environments.

 * To create dev environment resources